RubixML/ML/docs/neural-network/activation-functions/hyperbolic-tangent.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/NeuralNet/ActivationFunctions/HyperbolicTangent.php">Source</a></span>

 # Hyperbolic Tangent
-S-shaped function that squeezes the input value into an output space between -1 and 1 centered at 0.
+S-shaped function that squeezes the input value into an output space between -1 and 1.
+Tanh has the advantage of being zero centered, however is known to saturate with highly positive or negative input values.

 ### Parameters
 This activation Function does not have any parameters.